Upper leg pain

 Book an osteo appointment to talk about your upper leg painFind an osteo

 With such large muscle groups working together to help you move and support your body, injuries in your upper leg are very common.
-The muscles include your quadriceps (thigh), hamstrings (at the back of the leg), adductors (groin and inside leg) and abductors (outside of the leg), plus many other tendons and tissues (e.g. your ilio-tibial band)
+The muscles include your gluteals (buttock), quadriceps (thigh), hamstrings (at the back of the leg), and adductors (groin and inside leg), Plus many other tendons and tissues (e.g. your ilio-tibial band, your patella tendon)

 Whether you are an elite sportsperson, a weekend warrior or you just like to walk, speak with your osteo about the best approach to manage or prevent an upper leg injury.
 They are listening, and will help you with:

-- Your workplace – e.g. if you sit down a lot, bend over a lot, do a lot of heavy lifting, it might make you more likely to get injured
+- Your workplace – e.g. if you sit down a lot, bend over a lot, do a lot of heavy lifting

 - Exercises that are specific to the activities you enjoy

 - Your training program.
 If you don’t have one, they’ll help you make one

 - Rehabilitation from injury

 Consult your osteo about how to best manage your injury, or how to prevent one.